monsoonmaelstrom/book2/book2.md

 I stand waiting silently until Iverson dismounts.
 He’s dressed entirely in unadorned black, as are the other three men on horseback and the one driving the wagon.
 I’m reminded of the first night I saw him, nearly a year ago now, on the western bridge.
 The others in his party stay atop their horses.

 We stare across the distance at one another for a few moments.
-The moon is at my back and ever so slightly lights his face, his eyes are lost in the shadows cast by his brow though, but I do note a slight stubble covering his cheeks where I’ve always seem him clean-shaven before.
+The moon is at my back and ever so slightly lights his face, his eyes are lost in the shadows cast by his brow though, but I do note a slight stubble covering his cheeks where I’ve always seen him clean-shaven before.

 “Hi, dad,” I say.